Taiki-id31/cse15l-lab-reports/lab2.md

 ## Part 1
 **#Note**
-The web server StringServer will get a new string and desplay it in a new line.
-For example, as the two pictures shows, if you want to display "first_message" on the web page, you can add /add-message?s=<string> at the end of the URL, replacing <string> as "first_message".
-Also, you can add another message by iterating the same process or changing the message.
+The StringServer gets a new string from the URL in the format ```/add-message?s=<string>```, and display it in a new line.
+For example, as the first picture shows, if you want to display "first_message" on the web page, you can add ```/add-message?s=<string>``` at the end of the URL and replace ```<string>``` as "first_message."
+Also, the second picture shows that you can add a new message below the first message by iterating the same process.

 <img src="lab-report2-image/first_message.png" width="75%">
 <img src="lab-report2-image/second_message.png" width="75%">

 **#Note**
-This is the code of StringServer, which consists of two classes: StringServerHandler and StringServer.

-Firstly, StringServerHandler is the class to processes the information of the URL.
-As the default, this class returns (output= ""), and when you added /add-message?s, then the string parameters will be added to the output and it will be displayed.
-Note that if you add somethig rather that /add-message?s, then it will cause an error.

-Secondly, StringServer is the class contains main method and start sever using StringServerHandler class and port number.
+The StringServer file consists of two classes: StringServerHandler and StringServer.
+First, StringServerHandler processes the string information of the URL.
+As default, this class returns ```output= ""```.
+And, when you input new string parameters in the format ```/add-message?s=<string>```, the parameter will be added at the end of the String sequence of the ```output```.
+Note　that if you add something rather than/add-message?s, it will cause an error.
+Second, StringServer contains the main method and starts sever using StringServerHandler class and port number.
 Note that this class requires an input of port number.

 ```
 import java.io.IOException;